Alex Sanders (Wiccan): Family life

 Around the mid 1940s, he began working for a manufacturing chemist's laboratory in Manchester.
 He married a co-worker, nineteen-year-old Doreen Stretton, in 1948 when he was 22, using the name Alexander O. Sanders.
 They had two children, Paul and Janice.
-Sanders wanted more children but Doreen didn't; she also disapproved of the supernatural.
+Sanders wanted more children but Doreen did not; she also disapproved of the supernatural.
 The marriage quickly deteriorated and Doreen took the children and left Sanders when he was 26.
 According to Maxine Sanders, Sanders was grief-stricken and cursed Doreen with fertility; she remarried and had three sets of twins.

 Whilst working in a pharmaceutical company, Sanders became friends with Maxine Sanders' (née Morris) mother, however, they lost contact for a while, probably due to the "intense dislike" that Maxine's father had for him (being convinced Alex was homosexual).
 Sanders and Arline M. Morris (Maxine) married in June in 1968 in Kensington.

 After his divorce from Maxine, Sanders married for a third and final time to Gillian Sicka in December in 1982 in Hastings and Rother.